-Having equity in your home does not mean you will instantly qualify for a home equity loan.
-You must meet certain qualifications, just as you did when you secured your mortgage or any other loan you’ve acquired.
+Having equity in your home doesn’t mean you will instantly qualify for a home equity loan.
+You must meet specific qualifications, just as when you took out your mortgage or any other loan you’ve acquired.

 The minimum credit score is generally 620.
 It is more challenging to qualify for a home equity loan with a credit score below 620.
 The closer your score gets to 700, the more likely you are to meet home equity loan requirements.

 As with any loan, you must demonstrate your ability to repay it.
 Your bank or credit union will verify your income and review your debt to income (DTI) ratio, which is the amount of debt you have compared to your income.

-Your loan to value ratio, or LTV, can be a max of 80% or 20% equity in your home.
-Your LTV is calculated by taking your loan balance, adding it to the amount you want to borrow and dividing it by your home’s market value.
+Your loan to value ratio, or LTV, can be a max of 80%, which means you have 20% equity in your home.
+Your LTV is calculated by taking your loan balance, adding it to the amount you want to borrow, and dividing it by your home’s market value.

 Here’s a loan to value ratio example:

 - Home value: $100,000